MicrochipTech/AzureDemo_AnyCloud/README.md

 From here notice two items are expected in the response payload, a "status" string, and a "delay" integer, that should match the reboot delay.

-Two other things are dictated by the plug-n-play method response standard.
+Two other things are dictated by the IoT Plug-and-Play method response standard.
 The response topic published to, includes an status code in the path of the topic, and the the rid value received with the method request.

 The response code is typically "200" for OK, and the rid value is handled much like the version field of property write resopnses.